U.S. Fed slashes payout plans of large Wall Street banks

 And Bank of America Corp (BAC.N) was told to get a better grip on its internal controls and its data models even as the Fed approved its payout plans after the so-called stress tests.

-"Bank of America exhibited deficiencies in its capital planning process.... in certain aspects of (its) loss and revenue modeling practices," the Fed said.
+"Bank of America exhibited deficiencies in its capital planning process.... in certain aspects of (its) loss and revenue modelling practices," the Fed said.

 The failure of four of the largest U.S. banks to win unconditional approval on their first attempt underscores the split between Wall Street banks and their regulators over whether the lenders have enough capital on their books to weather another crisis.